GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 ### Command Line Tools

 * [Introducing the Genesys Cloud CLI](https://developer.genesys.cloud/blog/2021-02-11-Introducing-the-CLI/ "Opens the Introducing the Genesys Cloud CLI page") -  This blueprint assumes that the binary for the Genesys Cloud CLI is located in a PATH folder and is invokeable with `gc`.
-If you set it up differently, modify the sample code in the implementation steps as necessary.
+If you set it up differently, modify the sample code in the **Implementation steps** section as necessary.
 * [jq - JSON Processor](https://stedolan.github.io/jq/ "Opens the jq GitHub repository") - This blueprint assumes that the jq binary is located in a PATH folder and is invokeable with `jq`.
-If you set it up differently, modify the sample code in the implementation steps as necessary.
+If you set it up differently, modify the sample code in the **Implementation steps** section as necessary.
 * [AWS CLI](https://aws.amazon.com/cli/ "Opens the AWS Command Line Interface page") - Follow the instructions at this link to set up the AWS CLI for use in this blueprint.

 ### Genesys Cloud account requirements